VivusHub/Vivus/sdk-php/createEvent.md

 This terminal allows users publish event via the post method regardless of if it has been posted before.
 A few values are required such as name of the event, date, time and the likes while a default value is set for some parameters if empty.

 - key: Access key `Required`
-   Key to access Checkmate Vivus databasr, can no be empty and should be copied as is.
+   Key to access Checkmate Vivus database, can no be empty and should be copied as is.

 - og: Organiser Name `Required`
     Name of the Organiser, value can not be empty and should be in a string format.